CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.4.3 Relational Database Systems.md

 ### 2 8 Insufficient patch management

 Due to the extensive range of functions of the database management systems, errors or weaknesses occur relatively frequently, which are remedied by patches and updates by the manufacturer.
 However, if these are not brought in or are recorded too late, weak points can be exploited and the database management system successfully attacked.
-This makes it possible for attackers to manipulate the systems to drain business-critical data, disrupt services or shut down entire production processes.
+This makes it possible for attackers to manipulate the systems to drain business-critical data, shut down services or shut down entire production processes.

 ### 2 9 Insecure configuration of the database management system
 Often, in the default configuration of the database management system, unneeded features are enabled that make it easier for a potential attacker to read or manipulate information from the database.
 For example, an attacker can connect to an unused programming interface by an unmodified default installation to administer the DBMS without having to authenticate.
 This allows him to access the databases of the institution without authorization.